CyVerse-learning-materials/foss/docs/index.md

 ## Expected Outcomes

 -   Proficiently organize your lab, external and internal communications, and teach and conduct research with open source software
--   Ability to scale out computations from laptop to the cloud and High Performance Computing / High Throughput Computing systems
+-   Ability to scale out computations from laptop to the cloud and High Performance Computing/High Throughput Computing systems
 -   Skillfully manage your research data through the data lifecycle
 -   Join a larger community of Open Science practitioners
 -   Be an Advocate for Open Science in your professional circles and communities